sphinx-doc/sphinx/doc/internals/contributing.rst

 .. code-block:: shell

-   sphinx-build -M html ./doc ./build/sphinx --fail-on-warning
+   uv run sphinx-build -M html ./doc ./build/sphinx --fail-on-warning

 This will parse the Sphinx documentation's source files and generate HTML for you to preview in :file:`build/sphinx/html`.